pybliometrics-dev/pybliometrics/docs/configuration.rst

 pybliometrics.cfg
 ~~~~~~~~~~~~~~~~~
 `pybliometrics` stores values it needs for operation in a configuration file called `pybliometrics.cfg`.
 The config file saves credentials as well as directory names for folders that store downloaded results.
-It is located at `~/.config/` (if you started with versions older than 3.5, the file was called `config.ini` and located either in `~/.pybliometrics/` or in `~/.scopus/`, but you can safely move and rename the file).
-Folder `~/` refers to your private home directory or home path.
-On many Windows machines this defaults to `C:/Document and Settings/<Your User Name>`.

 By default, after initial set-up (see below), the file will look like this: